Konamiman/Nextor/docs/Nextor 3.0 Driver Development Guide.md

 #### 4.2.5.
 GWORK (4045h)

 Gets the address of the 8 byte SLTWRK entry for the passed slot, or for the current slot in page 1.
-The first two bytes of this area will contain a pointer to the allocated page 3 work area for this driver (as requested in the DRV_INIT routine), or zero if no work area has been allocated.
+The first two bytes of this area will contain a pointer to the allocated page 3 work area for this driver (as requested in [the "Get initialization parameters" driver query](TODO: link)), or zero if no work area has been allocated.

 ```
 Input:    A  =  Slot number